-Current UConn students can reserve a Homer Babbidge Library group study room online, or by scanning a QR code outside of each room.
-All you need is your NetID.
-To use D!BS,
+Current UConn students can reserve a Homer Babbidge Library group study room online.
+All you need is your NetID!
+To reserve a room:

 - Show up to the room on time with at least one other member of your group.

 Who can reserve a group study room?

 All UConn students.